mehmet3317/mehmet3317/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🎓 &nbsp; Studying JAVA EE Development at INTEC BRUSSEL.
+- 🎓 &nbsp; Completed JAVA EE Development course at INTEC BRUSSEL.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 👀 &nbsp; I'm interested in Unity Game Development as well.
 - 🌱 &nbsp; Learning more about Front-End Development